 In a few days, Apple will introduce at least one brand new Mac with an Apple Silicon processor.
 Now an unconfirmed benchmark has appeared on the Internet.

-The chip that will be at the heart of the first Apple Silicon Mac - the "A14X" - may have been benchmarked just days before the next Apple event.
-The alleged CPU benchmarks for the "A14X" show a 1.80 GHz processor capable of turbo boosting to 3.10 GHz.
-This is said to be Apple's first in-house Apple Silicon processor to clock above 3 GHz.
+The chip that will form the heart of the first Apple Silicon Mac – the "A14X" – may have undergone a benchmark test just days before the next Apple event.
+The alleged CPU benchmarks for the "A14X" show a 1.80 GHz processor capable of Turbo Boosting to 3.10 GHz.
+This is said to be Apple's first in-house Apple Silicon processor clocked above 3 GHz.
 Specifically, it is said to be an 8-core processor.
-The GPU results show that 8 GB of RAM will be included with the processor.
-The single-core benchmark for the "A14X" resulted in 1634 points compared to the A12Z's 1118 points.
-As a reminder, the A14 scored 1,583 points in the single-core test.
+The GPU results indicate that 8 GB of RAM will be included with the processor.
+The single-core benchmark for the "A14X" resulted in a score of 1634 points compared to the A12Z's 1118 points.
+As a reminder, the A14 scored 1583 points in the single-core test.
 The multi-core benchmark for the “A14X” scored a whopping 7220 points compared to the A12Z with 4657.

 A14X could outperform Intel Core i9 processor in MacBook Pro 16″

-The A14 scored “only” 4198 points in the multi-core test, which means that the “A14X” offers a significant performance increase in the various environments that the GeekBench test suite focuses on.
-The additional memory and graphics capabilities increase this result several times over than with a “normal” iPhone processor.
-For comparison: a 16-inch MacBook Pro with the Intel Core i9 processor achieves 1096 points in the single-core test and 6869 points in the multi-core test.
-This means that the supposed “A14X” chip exceeds the performance of the existing MacBook Pro range by a considerable amount.
+The A14 scored "only" 4198 points in the multi-core test, meaning the "A14X" offers a significant performance boost in the various environments focused on by the GeekBench test suite.
+The additional RAM and graphics capabilities boost this result several times over compared to a "standard" iPhone processor.
+By comparison, a 16-inch MacBook Pro with the Intel Core i9 processor achieved 1096 points in the single-core test and 6869 points in the multi-core test.
+This means that the supposed "A14X" chip significantly outperforms the performance of the existing MacBook Pro lineup.
 The benchmark test was cpu-monkey.com According to Geekbench 5, the benchmark was conducted on an unknown device.
 It is unclear whether this benchmark is genuine, so of course this should be taken with a grain of salt.
 Once the devices are unveiled and launched, we will see confirmed results.
 Have you already discovered the early Black Friday offers on Amazon?
 It's worth being quick.
 (Photo by cherezoff / Bigstockphoto)